code-specialist/pypi-poetry-publish/README.md

 Opinionated GitHub action to fully automate publishing packages to PyPI - using Poetry and GitHub releases.

-> :info: We published this action because we use it in our projects and thought it would be useful to others as well.
+> :information_source: We published this action because we use it in our projects and thought it would be useful to others as well.
 This action is **open to any kind of collaboration and
 > contribution** - We're happy to receive feedback, issues, pull requests or just kudos. :heart:

 ## Features